Film and Photography

-Photo studios such Yong Fong, Lee Brothers and Daguerre had to negotiate the politics of race, class and clan.
+Photo studios such Yong Fong, Lee Brothers and Daguerre had to negotiate the politics.

 Few people are aware that Singapore was once the hub for Malay filmmaking in Southeast Asia.
 Nor Afidah Bte Abd Rahman and Michelle Heng recount its fabled history.